jamescadigan97/Resume/README.md

 # Resume
-Please see the pdf inside for resume.
+Please see the word document inside for resume.